-"Property, plant and equipment" we defined these items as key audit matters based on their quantitative significance for the company financial statements and due to significance of estimates related to economic life.
-The transmission grid owned by the company is also the basis for calculation of carrying amount of grid assets in the regulatory balance sheet of the grid operations sector, when calculating the adjusted present value of the grid assets for purposes of calculation of reasonable return as defined by the Energy Authority.

-Property, plant and equipment per 31 December, 2016 were valued at € 1 690 million which is 80 % of total assets.
-Accumulated depreciation for the period totalled € -99 million.
+We defined these items as key audit matters based on their quantitative significance for the company financial statements and due to significance of estimates related to assets economic life.
+The transmission grid owned by the company is also the basis for calculation of carrying amount of grid assets in the regulatory balance sheet of the grid operations, when calculating the adjusted value of the grid assets for purposes of determining reasonable return as defined by the Energy Authority.
+Property, plant and equipment per 31 December 2018 were valued at € 1 634 million which is 77% of total assets.
+Accumulated depreciation for the period totalled € -100 million.

-The company currently has a significant investment program in progress.
 Transmission grid investments comprise of both power lines and construction of connecting and transforming substations.
-The projects are usually completed as 2-3 subassemblies, due to which it is possible to utilise some subassembly financially or take it into use prior to completion of the entire project.

-We determined as key audit matters the assessment of costs allocated to the investment projects in view of eligibility for capitalization, and that the completed investment or a part of it is classified and its economic life are correctly defined using consistent principles, and that depreciation calculation is initiated in a timely manner.
+The projects are completed usually as 2-3 subassemblies, due to which it is possible to utilise some subassembly financially or take it into use prior to completion of the entire project.
+We determined as key audit matters the assessment of costs allocated to the investment projects to meet the criteria for capitalization, the completed investment or a part of it economic life is correctly defined using consistent principles, and that depreciation calculation initiated in a timely manner.
 As to replacement investments completed, it is essential to assess their effect on the economic lifetimes of the assets replaced.

-principles compared with previous accounting periods and conformity with the accounting principles for the consolidated financial statements.

-For the basis of our audit we obtained understanding of the group investment process and related controls.
+As part of our audit of transmission grid investments, we performed a review of consistency of capitalization principles compared with previous accounting periods and conformity with the accounting principles for the consolidated financial statements.
+For the basis of our audit, we obtained understanding of the group investment process and related controls.

 Substantive audit included e.g. assessment of investments recorded on the balance sheet for eligibility for capitalization.
 The testing methods we used were a combination of control testing and detailed substantive testing.

-Regarding investments, we tested whether completed investments were recognized in the correct balance sheet items, depreciation was initiated in a timely manner and the economic lives defined systematically correspond to economic lives used by the company and defined in the accounting principles.
+Regarding investments, we tested whether completed investments were classified to correct balance sheet items, depreciation initiated in a timely manner and the economic lives defined were consistent to economic lives used by the company and presented in the accounting principles.

-In addition to the measures described above, we discussed with the management the depreciation times used in reasonable return calculation and related regulatory reporting.

-Regarding replacement investments we tested through substantive audit procedures whether the economic lives of assets to be replaced had been adjusted in accordance with company practice in a manner, whereby the remaining carrying value is depreciated when the replacement investment is taken into use.
+In addition to the procedures described above, we discussed with the management the depreciation times used in reasonable return calculation and related regulatory reporting.
+Regarding replacement investments, we tested through substantive audit procedures whether the economic lives of assets to be replaced had been adjusted in accordance with company practice where the remaining carrying value is depreciated when the replacement investment is taken into use.